 However, there is a lack of research evidence to demonstrate that porn addiction is an addiction with similar characteristics to chemical addictions (e.g. see Prause, Steele, Staley, Sabatinelli and Hajcak (2015) in their article in Biomedical Psychology, 108, 1192-199).

 Infidelity: Non-consensual Extra Dyadic Sex (EDS)

 To add infidelity as a common aspect of hypersexual behaviour is not correct, as infidelity has an additional component.
 This is deception, and doing HARM to others.
 Hypersexual behaviours are not necessarily harmful to others.
-This section is about those who are capable of developing emotional and psychological intimacy with a partner, but who for a variety of reasons decide that they can have it all, not realising that they are risking it all too.
+This section is about those who are capable of developing emotional and psychological intimacy with a partner.

 At the time of their interaction with the affair partner, they do not consider the consequences and the hurt done to their partner and family.
 This means that rather than piling affairs under the heading “addiction”, we have to consider personality “disorders” that have as a commonality a lack of empathy and a tendency to be self-centered as well as a lack of insight in the harm their behaviour is causing their families.
 The one most frequently mentioned in relation to infidelity is a Narcissistic Personality Disorder (NPD).
 That the feeling of being wanted, desired and flattered might be addictive is a no brainer, but this is not enough to label the behaviour an addiction.